 Private Adoption Overview

-To complete a private adoption in Florida, the prospective parents must (1) match with the birth parents, (2) secure the help of an adoption attorney, (3) accept placement of the child, (4) obtain a termination of parental rights, and (5) secure a final judgment of adoption.
+Completing a private adoption in Florida requires you to (1) match with the birth parents, (2) secure the help of an adoption attorney, (3) accept placement of the child, (4) obtain a termination of parental rights, and (5) have the court issue a final judgment of adoption.

-A private adoption is also called an independent adoption, as both sides are completing the adoption independently without using the assistance of a large adoption agency.
+A private adoption is also called an independent adoption or a matched adoption, as both sides are completing the adoption independently without using the assistance of a large adoption agency.

 We help families throughout Florida.